1971 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Condition plays the most significant role in determining worth, as circulated examples typically bring only face value while pristine specimens command premium prices.

 Proof coins show enhanced detail with mirror-like backgrounds and sharper design elements.
-The presence of full steps on Monticello’s portico also increases value for well-struck examples.
+The presence of Full Steps (FS) on Monticello’s portico also dramatically increases value for well-struck examples — PCGS requires at least five fully separated, uninterrupted steps at the base of Monticello to award this designation, and NGC grades nickels as either 5FS (five full steps) or 6FS (six full steps).

 1971 Nickel Value Guides